cloudfoundry/cf-deployment-concourse-tasks/README.md

 from the provided release folder.
 Otherwise identical to the `bosh-deploy-with-created-release` task above. concourse resource.

+### [bosh-upload-stemcells][bosh-upload-stemcells-task-yaml]
+This uploads stemcell(s) associated with the manifest and/or ops files provided.
+This task can be used to upload stemcells within jobs that do not contain a bosh-deploy* task (which handles uploading stemcells as well as executing the bosh deployment).

 ### [bosh-upload-stemcell-from-cf-deployment][bosh-upload-stemcell-from-cf-deployment-task-yaml]
 **DEPRECATED** Stemcell uploading has been moved to the bosh-deploy task.